weizheng1910/Concentration2/README.md

 CSS, Javascript ES6, code was revamped recently

 ## Brief overview
-Poker cards are lain face down in 4 rows, with 4 cards on each row.
-At every turn, the player flips over two poker cards.
-If it matches(same suit and rank), the cards are removed from the board.
+Poker cards are lain face down in a 4 * 4 grid.
+The player flips over two poker cards.
+The cards are removed if they match, and flipped back if they don't.
-If it doesn't, the cards are flipped back.
-And the next turn begins.
 The player has to clear the board within the time limit given.

-After the 4 * 4 board, the next and last level is the 6 * 6, with a slightly longer time limit given.
+After the 4 * 4 is the 6 * 6 board, with a slightly longer time limit given.

 ## Process